Catalytic transformations with finite-size environments: applications to cooling and thermometry: Cooling of many qubits and catalytic advantage

 1. Many-body cooling (MBC) strategy: subsets of $2\leq k\leq N_{h}$ qubits from the hot group are used to \textit{optimally} cool \textit{individual} qubits in the cold group, through \textit{optimal unitary transformations}.
 Each qubit is cooled down only one time and the hot qubits pertaining to different subsets are all different (this implies that hot qubits are also used only once).
-Note also that $k\geq2$, since all the qubits have identical states and therefore cooling is forbidden for $k=1$.
+Note also that $k\geq2$, since all the qubits have identical states and therefore cooling is forbidden for $k=1$ (since $\rho_{c}^{(i)}\otimes\rho_{h}^{(i)}$ is passive).

 2. Catalytic cooling (CC) strategy: a catalyst is employed to cool down \textit{single} qubits from the cold group, using only \textit{one} hot qubit per cold qubit.
-As with the MBC strategy, there is no reusage of hot qubits and each cold qubit is cooled down only one time.
+As with the MBC strategy, there is no re-usage of hot qubits and each cold qubit is cooled down only one time.

-In the MBC strategy the optimal cooling with a subset of $k$ hot qubits involves ($k+1$)-body interactions between these qubits and the corresponding cold qubit.
+In the MBC strategy \textit{the optimal cooling using a subset of $k$ hot qubits involves ($k+1$)-body interactions} between these qubits and the corresponding cold qubit.
 More specifically, such couplings are described by an interaction Hamiltonian that contains products of the form $\otimes_{i=1}^{k+1}B_{i}$, where $B_{i}$ is a non-trivial (i.e. different from the identity) operator on the Hilbert space of the $i$th qubit.
-On the other hand, the CC strategy is based on the repeated application of the unitary $\mathcal{U}$ in Eq. (\ref{eq:34 optimal CC unitary}), for the case $n=2$.
+On the other hand, the CC strategy is based on the repeated application of the unitary $U$ in Eq. (\ref{eq:34 optimal CC unitary}), for the case $d_{v}^{\ast}=2$.
 This means that each cycle implements the optimal cooling of a single qubit using a two-level catalyst and one hot qubit.
-Importantly, the corresponding restoring unitary involves only a two-body interaction between the catalyst and the hot qubit, while $\mathcal{U}_{\textrm{cool}}$ requires a three-body interaction.
-In what follows we show that \textit{even for large values of $k$, the CC strategy always outperforms the MBC strategy if} $N_{c}\geq3N/7$.
+Importantly, the corresponding restoring unitary involves only a two-body interaction between the catalyst and the hot qubit, while $\mathcal{U}_{1,1,d_{v}^{\ast}-1}$ requires a three-body interaction.